nordsat/AWSat/aapp-aws_container/README.md

 # Building AAPP-AWS container

-Copy the processor source code to this directory:
+Copy the AAPP source code to this directory:

-    cp ~/Downloads/AAPP-AWS_20231031.tar .
+    cp ~/Downloads/AAPP_8_15.tgz .

 If the processor version/package name changes, Dockerfile needs to be adjusted accordingly.